Azure-Samples/active-directory-dotnet-webapi-getting-started/README.md

 #Getting Started Backend Sample
-This sample illustrates how to authorize access to your backend services or API by validating a token provided by one or more client applications.
+This sample shows how to validate tokens in a backend service.

-To get step by step instructions on how to integrate this sample backend service, you can go to the [Microsoft Identity Portal](https://identity.microsoft.com/Docs/BackendService).
+For step by step instructions, see the [Microsoft Identity Portal](https://identity.microsoft.com/Docs/BackendService).

 ## About the Basic Backend Service
-This sample backend service is written as an ASP.NET Core web API. .NET Core ships with a library for performing JSON Web Token (JWT) Bearer Authentication.
-Listed below are key highlights for you to review:
+This sample backend service is an ASP.NET Core web API. .NET Core ships with a library for performing JSON Web Token (JWT) Bearer Authentication.
+Here are some key highlights from the code:

-1. Configure JWT Bearer Authentication.
-In startup.cs:
+1. This code in startup.cs configures JWT Bearer Authentication for all routes:
    ```
 var tokenValidationParameters = new TokenValidationParameters();